 - Collections Care and Management (Fall semester)

-- Other courses that specifically introduce students to a particular methodology, such as oral history, environmental history, women's and gender history, and race/ethnicity via African-American history, Latino/a history, etc.
+- Courses that specifically introduce students to a particular methodology, such as oral history, environmental history, women's and gender history, and race/ethnicity via African-American history, Latinx history, etc.

 For more information on specific courses offered by the Department of History, please see the Academic Catalog course descriptions.